aredn/documentation/arednGettingStarted/advanced_config.rst

 Supernode Settings
 ^^^^^^^^^^^^^^^^^^

 Supernodes are a way to link multiple mesh island networks in a safe and efficient way.
 If your local node is part of a Supernode network then you have the ability to view other nodes which are part of the Supernode network.
-Further information is forthcoming in subsequent documentation.
+For further information see the *Supernode Architecture* section of the **Network Topologies** section in the **Network Design Guide**.

 .. image:: _images/supermesh-btn.png
   :alt: Super Mesh button